Scientific and Research Facilities and Infrastructure

 Some examples of partnerships targeting the K-12 students include the following: The Southeast DC Campus Early College Programs, Friendship Edison School Partnership, Bell Vocational School Partnership, and Algebra Gateway Partnership with Dunbar High School.
 TheSaturday Academy provides students from 4th-12th grade year-round opportunities to increase their interest in STEM (Science, Technology, Engineering, and Mathematics) and careers.

 The Science, Engineering, Mathematics and Aerospace Academy (SEMMA) is a NASA-funded 6-week summer program for youth from groups underrepresented in STEM.
 UDC’s Science and Engineering Center is a regional NASA Educational Resource Center and provides NASA educational resources to area schools free of charge.
-The Summer Aviation Institute is a six-week collaborative program designed to introduce high-school students Aviation and Aeronautics.
+The Summer Aviation Institute is a six-week collaborative program designed to introduce high-school students to Aviation and Aeronautics.
 United Negro College Fund (UNCF) Minority Program: Stop HIV/AIDS is a Peer Education Program for the Prevention of HIV and AIDS.

 Paving Access Trails for Higher Security (PATHS) is a two-pronged training and technical assistance program conducted in partnership with the D.C.
 Department of Human Services Income Maintenance Administration.
 The PATHS Program provides training for welfare recipients preparing to enter the labor force.